Juansero29/PlexSync/README.md

 If you want to contribute:

-- Help me understand and document the GraphQL API, as most of its methods are obscure and have no related documentation even thoug the names are good leads
+- Help me understand and document the GraphQL API, as most of its methods are obscure and have no related documentation eventhough the names are good leads
 - Create the functions mentioned above to progress inside the project
 - Write clean code (cf. [Clean Code Book](https://github.com/jnguyen095/clean-code/blob/master/Clean.Code.A.Handbook.of.Agile.Software.Craftsmanship.pdf))

-Here’s the rewritten version for Python:

 ## Before Running